nextgis/docs_ngweb/source/webmaps_admin.rst

 Enter web map display name that would be visible in administrator interface and in map layer tree.
-Fields :guilabel:`Keyname` и :guilabel:`Description` are non-required.
+Fields :guilabel:`Keyname` and :guilabel:`Description` are non-required.

 Switch from :guilabel:`Resource` tab to :guilabel:`Extent and bookmarks`.
 A tab for Extent and bookmarks will open:numref:`admin_webmap_bbox`.